IdaStephen/CS677-Project2/README.md

 ## Shapley Values: ##
 Shapley values -- a method from coalitional game theory -- tells us how to fairly distribute the "payout" among the features. <br/>
 The goal of SHAP is to explain the prediction of an instance by computing the contribution of each feature to the prediction.
 The feature values of a data instance act as players in a coalition.
 Shapley values tell us how to fairly distribute the "payout" (= the prediction) among the features.

-A player can be an individual feature value, e.g. for tabular data.
-A player can also be a group of feature values.
-For example to explain an image, pixels can be grouped to super pixels and the prediction distributed among them.
+# Example:

+A company with two employees Alice and Bob

+● No employees, no profit [v({}) = 0]

+● Alice alone makes 20 units of profit [v({Alice}) = 20]

+● Bob alone makes 10 units of profit [v({Bob}) = 10]

+● Alice and Bob make 50 units of profit [v({Alice, Bob}) = 50]

+What shouuld the bonuses be?

 ![SHAP header](https://github.com/IdaStephen/CS677-SHAP/blob/main/shap_header.png)